deadlyvipers/dojo_rules/introduction.md

 This is my intro file.
-My favorite path on Code School is Git.
+My favorite path on Code School is Ruby.